MattChiswell/arduino-eeprom-programmer/README.md

 # Arduino EEPROM Programmer

-### EEPROM Programmer written for Arduino using Direct Registry Access
+### EEPROM Programmer written for Arduino using Direct Register Access

 This code was originally based on the concept demonstrated by [Ben Eater](https://eater.net/) with his [EEPROM Programmer](https://github.com/beneater/eeprom-programmer).
 I started modifying the code and ended up re-writing the vast majority of it, moving away from the higher-level Arduino library functions and into Direct Register access instead.